CanobbioE/algo-trading/docs/configuration.md

 ### Usage Guidelines:
 - **Diversification**: Include stocks from different sectors and asset classes
 - **Liquidity**: Ensure included instruments have sufficient trading volume
-- **Market Cap**: Mix of large-cap, mid-cap, and small-cap stocks for varied opportunities
 - **Geographic**: Consider different markets and currencies for global exposure

 ---